 \subsection{Generation of the $T_{bc}$ Signal}

-In this analysis, the generation of the $T_{bc}$ signal assumes specific values of its mass $m(T_{bc})$, width $\Gamma(T_{bc})$, and production cross section $\sigma(T_{bc})$, motivated by theoretical expectations.
-Signal samples are generated for different mass and width hypotheses.
-The $T_{bc}$ signal is modeled using a Breit–Wigner (BW) distribution to describe its natural width, which is subsequently convolved with the detector response function to obtain the differential cross-section distribution.
+In this analysis, the $T_{bc}$ signal is generated assuming specific values for its mass $m(T_{bc})$, width $\Gamma(T_{bc})$, and production cross section $\sigma(T_{bc})$, motivated by theoretical expectations.
+Signal samples are produced for different mass and width hypotheses.
+The $T_{bc}$ signal is modeled with a Breit–Wigner (BW) line shape to describe its natural width and is subsequently convolved with the detector response function to obtain the differential cross section.

 The differential cross section for $T_{bc}$ production can be written as